nicktrav/nix-config/README.md

 # Boot a shell that has access to flakes + git.
 nix-shell -p nixUnstable git

-# Set up the OS.
+# Set up the minimal OS.
-[sudo](sudo) nixos-install --flake /nix-config#vm-minimal
+sudo nixos-install --flake /nix-config#vm-minimal

 # Reboot!
 sudo reboot now

-# Log in as root and set a password for the user.
+# Log in as root and set up the full OS.
+sudo mkdir /mnt
+sudo nixos-rebuild --flake /nix-config#vm boot sudo reboot now

+# Log in as nickt via SSH and set a password.
 sudo passwd nickt
 ```